dergigi/boris/README.md

 Your reading list for the Nostr world.

 Boris turns your Nostr bookmarks into a calm, fast, and focused reading experience.
-Connect your Nostr account and you’ll get a clean three‑pane reader: bookmarks on the left, the article in the middle, and highlights on the right.
+Connect your Nostr account and you'll get a clean three‑pane reader: bookmarks on the left, the article in the middle, and highlights on the right.

+## The Vision

+When I wrote "Purple Text, Orange Highlights" 2.5 years ago, I had a certain interface in mind that would allow the reader to curate, discover, highlight, and provide value to writers and other readers alike.
+Boris is my attempt to build this interface.

+Boris has three "levels" of highlights for each article:
+- user = yellow
+- friends = orange
+- nostrverse = purple

+In case it's not self-explanatory:
+- **your highlights** = highlights that the logged-in npub made
+- **friends** = highlights that your friends made, i.e. highlights of the npubs that the logged-in user follows
+- **nostrverse** = all the highlights we can find on all the relays we're connected to

+The user can toggle hide/show any of these "levels".

+In addition to rendering articles from nostr and the legacy web, Boris can act as a "read it later" app, thanks to the power of nostr bookmarks.

+If you bookmark something on nostr, Boris will show it in the bookmarks bar.
+If said something contains a URL, Boris will extract and render it in a distraction-free and reader-friendly way.

 ## What Boris does